How long is the race?

 How many people in a relay team?

 Relay teams can be made up of teams of two or three people.
-There are separate categories for men, women and mixed teams, as well as the new “Family Cup” for those teams made up of members of the same family (see below).
+For either the Olympic and Sprint Tri.
+There are separate categories for women and open, and and mixed teams, as well as the “Family Cup” for those teams made up of members of the same family (see below).
 There will be medals for the first, second and third teams in each category.

-What are the eligibility criteria for the Brewer Harding and Rowe Solicitors “Family Cup”?
+What are the eligibility criteria for the “Family Cup”?
+(Olympic Tri only)

-The Family Cup competition was introduced in 2018 and sponsored by Brewer, Harding and Rowe Solicitors.
+The Family Cup competition was introduced in 2018.
 It is a fun way of encouraging relay teams, two or three people, to take part made entirely of people from the same family – whether siblings, husbands and wives, grandparents/children, parents etc. (not wider family, e.g. cousins, aunts, nephews etc.) – Just sign up using the “Family Cup” entry at registration to be entered.
 You could be the proud winners of your own replica trophy!
 (The fastest family will receive the cup irrespective of gender, however all teams will also automatically be entered into the main team competition categories as well.).

 How many waves are there?

-There are waves for different categories.
-The number of waves is dependent on the number of entrants in each category.
-These are likely to be Females and Super Vet Men (50+), Relay Teams, Veteran Men (40+), Senior Men (30-39), Senior Men (<30).
+There are usually waves for different age categories and open/female – the number of waves is dependent on the number of entrants in each category.
+These are likely to be Females and Super Vet Open (50+), Relay Teams, Veteran Open (40+), Senior Open (20-39).

 What are the age categories?